benjvi/benjvi.github.io/_posts/2014-07-21-A-Quick-Review-Of-Http-Essentials.md

 ---
 layout: post
-title: A Quick Review Of HTTP Essentials
+title: HTTP - Essential Knowledge for Developers
 categories: [technology]
 ---

-<h3>Request and Response</h3>
+### Request and Response

-The paradigm conceives of two actors: a client and a server.
+The HTTP paradigm conceives of two actors: a client and a server.
 The client sends a request to the server, of a particular type, and with certain parameters.
 In reply the server returns a response message.
 The response message includes a status code in the header - giving information about the requested information, and will also include a body which is the content at the requested URI.
 Lets look at the process in more detail.

 <!--more-->

-<h3>The first step: finding the server to connect to (DNS)</h3>
+### Before The Request: finding the server to connect to (DNS)

-Lets take the normal case (at least it used to be). the user goes to his browser and enters something like: <a href="http://en.wikipedia.org/HTTP">en.wikipedia.org/HTTP</a>.
+The user goes to his browser and enters something like: "<a href="http://en.wikipedia.org/HTTP">en.wikipedia.org/HTTP</a>".
 The first step is that the website name needs to be translated into a specific IP address we can address.
 This process is <em>DNS resolution</em>.
 It is not necessary to go into all the details here but we do need to know one or two things:
 <ol>
 	<li>The first time we connect to a website the URL is forwarded first to a DNS server (a recursive name caching server) which would typically be hosted by the ISP.
 This nameserver forwards the request to the root nameserver, which contains information about the Top Level Domains' nameservers. which then forwards it on the the nameserver responsible for the sub-domain which is given in the website address.
 This then returns the IP address to the client.</li>
 	<li>DNS zones are the areas that are managed - a zone is a continguous area of the namespace that has a nameserver responsible for it.
 Technically, a zone is comprised of DNS resource entries .
 There are different types of entries in each zone: